Queen Elizabeth II’s camera collection was nothing short of awesome

 The queen taking a picture at the Royal Windsor Horse Show.

-The queen taking a at the Royal Windsor Horse Show.
+The queen taking a picture at the Royal Windsor Horse Show.
 May, 1982.
 Tim Graham Photo Library via Getty Images

 Note: We couldn’t find any images of the late queen shooting with a digital camera—perhaps she was a film fanatic through and through?
 Let us know if you come across one, [email protected].